 Drag and drop the data flow task from the toolbox to control flow and change the name as Error Handling in SSIS.

 Double click on Excel source will open the connection manager settings and provides an option to select the table holding the source data.
-Here, we are selecting the Employees.xls file present in the file system.
+Here, we are choosing the Employees.xls file present in the file system.

 From the above screenshot, you can observe that we are selecting the Employee_Destination table present in the Employee.xls file